SAR Course - Advanced Systems and Robotics

 • Language of instruction: French

-• Schedule: September to February: classes, followed by a 6-month master's internship
+• Schedule: September through February: classes, followed by a Master of Science program

 • Number of hours: